-In order to connect the capacitors of multiple drive controllers, you need a separate Quick DC-Link module of type DL6B for each drive controller in the group.
+In order to connect the capacitors of multiple drive controllers, you need a separate DL6B type Quick DC-Link module for each drive controller and each supply module in the group.

 Note that Quick DC-Link can be subject to system or country-specific standards.